FR |

 “Maison des Jours Meilleurs”, 1956

-« On Quai Alexandre III Jean Prouvé has built the handsomest house I know: the most perfect object for living in, the most sparkling thing ever constructed.
-It’s all the real, built outcome of a lifetime of research.
-And it was commissioned from Prouvé by Abbé Pierre ! » Le Corbusier after his visit to the prototype shown in Paris in 1956.
+ʺOn Quai Alexandre III Jean Prouvé has built the handsomest house I know of: the most perfect object for living in, the most sparkling thing ever constructed.
+It’s all the real, built outcome of a lifetime of research […]. ʺ —Le Corbusier exclaimed, after visiting the prototype shown in Paris in February 1956.